Greek Appetizers and A Tzatziki Recipe

 Or look for a variety of cucumber that contains smaller seeds and aren't too watery.

 Make Your Own Greek Yogurt

-If you can't find a decent Greek yogurt, you can make a thicker yogurt by draining off the whey from a whole yogurt.
+If you can't find Greek yogurt, you can make a thicker yogurt by draining off the whey from a whole yogurt.